aantron/ocaml.org/data/planet/camlcity/plasmafs.md

     other DFS use GUIDs to identify blocks.
 The linear scheme, however, allow it to transmit and store block lists in a compressed way (extent-based).
-For example, if a file uses the blocks 10 to 14 on a data nodes, this is stored as &quot;10-14&quot;, and not as &quot;10,11,12,13,14&quot;.
+For example, if a file uses the blocks 10 to 14 on a data nodes, this is stored as "10-14", and not as "10,11,12,13,14".
 Also, block allocations are always done for ranges of blocks.
-This greatly reduces the number of name node operations while only moderately increasing their complexity.<br/>&nbsp;
+This greatly reduces the number of name node operations while only moderately increasing their complexity.<br>&nbsp;
   </li><li>A version number is maintained per file that is
     increased whenever data or metadata are modified.
 This allows it to keep external caches up to date with only low overhead: A quick